NHS Scotland: Primary care

 To have access to NHS services, patients should register with a General Practice.
 Most often this will be an independent contractor who has agreed to provide general medical services to patients, funded on a capitation basis, with weighting given for the age distribution, poverty, and rurality.
 Various services are provided free of charge by General Practitioners (GPs), who are responsible for maintaining a comprehensive medical record, usually affording some continuity of care.
 There is no option to self-refer to specialists in Scotland unlike many European countries.
 GP surgeries consist of partner GPs who are responsible for running the practice, and may include GPs employed by the practice and paid a salary, but who do not have any responsibility in running the surgery.
 In some instances, GPs are directly employed by the local health board, such as in parts of the Highlands and Islands.

 The NHS in Scotland also covers dentistry for patients who have registered with a dentist who has agreed to provide services to NHS patients.
 Most dentists in Scotland have a mixture of NHS patients and private patients.
 Check-ups are free, however dentists charge patients a regulated fee.
 Patients in Scotland must pay up to 80% of the total cost of the treatment unless they qualify for free treatment or help with costs.
 Dentists are remunerated through a voucher towards treatment and patients can choose to have more expensive treatments if they are willing and able to do so.
 This is mostly commonly seen with dental amalgam restorations on molars, which are available on the NHS, whereas composite resin restorations are not.
 The patient 'opts-out' of the NHS treatment and pays for the composite restoration as temporary private patient, but remains an NHS patient for future checkups.

 Community pharmacies in Scotland also provide prescribed medicines free of charge, where the patient is registered with a GP Surgery based in Scotland, and where the appropriate prescription-voucher is given.
 Like GPs, they are private providers who deliver NHS services under contract.
 Pharmacists are increasingly delivering services which were once the responsibilities of GPs, such as flu vaccinations as well as offering advice on skin problems, gastrointestinal problems and other minor illnesses.
 Pharmacies in Scotland are frequently located inside Chemists' shops and supermarkets.
-While there are no prescription charges in Scotland, prescription-vouchers are not ordinarily given in Scotland for certain medicines - such as acetominophen and ibuprofen - as these are available without a prescription at very low prices in most chemists and supermarkets.
+While there are no prescription charges in Scotland, prescription-vouchers are not ordinarily given in Scotland for certain medicines - such as acetaminophen and ibuprofen - as these are available without a prescription at very low prices in most chemists and supermarkets.

 Most optometrists in Scotland also provide NHS services, and provide eye examinations, which includes retinal health checks and other eye screening services in addition to sight tests.
 Entitlements are mainly for corrective lenses and a predetermined set of frames - which were once known as 'NHS glasses' which attracted some social stigma until the range of frames was extended.